hendricius/the-bread-code/basics/basic-dough.md

 If you skip this step, you will have a much more challenging time when kneading it.
 Just letting the dough rest an hour like this will do wonders.

-### Add the yeast/sourdough
+### Add the yeast

-Add the yeast or sourdough to your dough.
+Add the yeast to your dough.
+If we were baking a sourdough loaf, this is also the moment where we would be adding the sourdough starter.
+Good news - mastering this recipe makes it very easy to join the sourdough game.

-Mix everything until incorporated nicely.
+Mix everything until the yeast is incorporated nicely and you have a smooth silky mass.

 ### Forming the gluten